Alialshemy/lab_jenkins/README.md

 - add public key of jenkins machine in the second ubuntu ec2(agent)
 - intall package  needed by jenkins in ubuntu  agent
 ---
+## configure jenkins
+-  add container agent and ec2 agent to jenkins